scalauser12/endpoints/README.md

-# Http4s Server with OpenApi Endpoint
+# Http4s Server with an OpenApi Endpoint

 To run the application type `sbt run` in the root folder of the project.